978-928 -932-0291-2

 ANNEX 3.
 Supplementary material for Section 2, Cancer in Humans

 ANNEX 4.
-Supplementary material for Section 4, High-throughput in vitro toxicity screening data evaluation
+Supplementary material for Section 4, Evaluation of high-throughput in vitro screening data (updated 12 September 2024)

 Please report any errors to imo@iarc.who.int.